Table of contents

 Grow your own food at home.
 A food garden can be a precious resource when times are tough.
 Research what food grows easily in your area.

-Urban composting DIY tips to help you compost at home.
+Urban composting tips to help you compost at home.
 It is more important than ever to be sustainable.

 Save on Water